dlin-me/saasu/README.md

 * Invoice overpayment is not allowed (e.g. Applying $200 payment to $100 invoice is not * permitted).
 * Tax code cannot be applied to Tax Accounts (Asset: Tax Paid on Purchases and Liability: Tax Collected from Sales).
 * Tax code cannot be applied to Bank Accounts.
 * If due date is specified along with trading terms, then trading terms will take precedence over due date to set the actual due date for the invoice being saved.
 * Inserting, updating, and deleting item invoices that have the potential to cause invalid stock level are not permitted.

-Sometimes it is just too easy to create, update, or delete an invoice that results in breaking this rules.
+Sometimes it is just too easy to create, update, or delete an invoice that results in breaking these rules.
 In those cases, exception is to help:

 ```
 try{